House of Borgia: Lucrezia

 Lucrezia was born in Subiaco, Italy to Cardinal Rodrigo Borgia and Roman mistress Vannozza dei Catanei.
 Before the age of 13, she was engaged to two Spanish princes.
-After her father became Pope she was married to Giovanni Sforza in 1493 at the age of 13.
+After her father became Pope Alexander VI she was married to Giovanni Sforza in 1493 at the age of 13.
 It was a typical political marriage to improve Alexander's power; however, when Pope Alexander VI no longer needed the Sforzas, the marriage was annulled in 1497 on the dubious grounds that it had never been consummated.

 Shortly afterwards she was involved in a scandal involving her alleged relationship with Pedro Calderón, a Spaniard generally known as Perotto.
 His body was found in the Tiber on February 14, 1498, along with the body of one of Lucrezia's ladies.
 It is likely that Cesare had them killed as an affair would have damaged the negotiations being conducted for another marriage.
 During this time rumors were also spread suggesting that a child born at this time, Giovanni Borgia, also known as the Infans Romanus (child of Rome) was Lucrezia's.

 Lucrezia's second marriage, to wealthy young Prince Alfonso of Aragon, allowed the Borgias to form an alliance with another powerful family.
 However, this relationship did not last long either.
 Cesare wished to strengthen his relations with France and completely break with the Kingdom of Naples.
 As Alfonso's father was the ruler of the Kingdom of Naples, the young husband was in great danger.
 Although the first attempt at murder did not succeed, Alfonso was eventually strangled in his own quarters.

 Lucrezia's third and final husband was Alfonso I d'Este, Duke of Ferrara.
 After her father died in 1503, she lived a life of freedom in Ferrara with her husband and children.
 Her pregnancies were difficult and she lost several babies after birth.
 She died in 1519, 10 days after the birth and death of her last child, Isabella Maria.
 She was buried in a tomb with Isabella and Alfonso.

 Lucrezia was rumored to be a notorious poisoner and she became famous for her skill at political intrigue.
 However, some recent revisionists have looked at her in a more sympathetic light, claiming her to be a victim of her family's deceptions.